dennisXZX/web-developer-notes/Laravel.md

 `php artisan make:controller controllerName -m modelName --resource` to create a resource controller.

-`php artisan make:migration create_tasks_table --create=tasks` to create a migration.
+`php artisan make:migration add_image_col_to_posts --create=posts` to create a migration which adds a new image column to 'posts' table.

 `php artisan migrate` to migrate tables to database.